biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2022/paper.md

 # Introduction

-In this paper we present the work executed on BioHackrXiv during the Elixir Biohackathon in Paris, 2022.
+In this paper we present the work executed on BioHackrXiv during the international Elixir Biohackathon in Paris, France, 2022.
-[BioHackrXiv](https://biohackrxiv.org/) is a scholarly publication service for biohackathons and codefests.
+[BioHackrXiv](https://biohackrxiv.org/) is a scholarly publication service for biohackathons and codefests that target biology and the biomedical sciences in the spirit of prepublishing platforms [@citesAsRecommendedReading:preprints].
 Over thirty papers have been published through this system and with the amount of biohackathons and codefests increasing every year, we expect this type of reporting and publishing to continue.
 The goal was to further improve deployment and takeup of the web service and to set a roadmap for improving the workflow and explore integration of EuropePMC [@citesAsAuthority:EuropePMC], OpenCitation
 [@citesAsRecommendedReading:Shotton2018; @citesAsAuthority:Shotton2013]
 and [Zenodo](https://zenodo.org/) services.

-BioHackrXiv publications are generated from markdown/LaTeX templates where the header is a YAML/JSON record that includes the title, authors, affiliations and tags.
-The idea originated from the [pandoc flavoured markdown](https://garrettgman.github.io/rmarkdown/authoring_pandoc_markdown.html) layout that is used in the Journal of Open Source Software (JOSS)[@citesAsAuthority:JOSS] where Prins used to be part of the editorial board.
+BioHackrXiv publications are generated from simple powerful markdown/LaTeX templates where the header is a YAML/JSON record that includes the title, authors, affiliations and tags.
+The idea originated from the [pandoc flavoured markdown](https://garrettgman.github.io/rmarkdown/authoring_pandoc_markdown.html) layout that is used in the Journal of Open Source Software (JOSS)[@citesAsAuthority:JOSS].
 Templates are provided as an [example](https://github.com/biohackrxiv/publication-template).

-As described in the Elixir 2020 Biohackathon paper (in preparation), metadata is crucial to publications, including acquiring a digital object identifier (DOI).
+As described in the BioHackrXiv Elixir 2020 Biohackathon paper (in preparation), metadata is crucial to publications, including acquiring a digital object identifier (DOI).
 DOIs are permanent URIs to PDFs, so publications can be cited by others.
 One interesting aspect is that DOIs support versioning - that means papers can be updated under the same DOI, this is not the case with content-addressable identifiers, such as the Interplanetary File System (IPFS).

-In the existing workflow we host BioHackrXiv.org as a --- so called --- preprint service with the Open Science Foundation (OSF.io).
+In the existing workflow we host BioHackrXiv.org as a -- so called -- preprint service with the Open Science Foundation (OSF.io).
 OSF manages the publication submission system and creates a DOI on acceptance.
 A DOI may look like \url{https://doi.org/10.37044/osf.io/km9ux} and should resolve to a hosted PDF.
-Another important identifier is ORCID for authors (cite?).
+Another important identifier is ORCID for authors [@citesAsRecommendedReading:EuropePMC].

 For the authors, the current setup, demands writing a paper in a git repository using [pandoc flavoured markdown](https://garrettgman.github.io/rmarkdown/authoring_pandoc_markdown.html) that allows for embedded LaTeX.
 We wrote a preview webservice at \url{http://preview.biohackrxiv.org/} that generates a nice looking PDF from a pasted git URL, or alternatively a zipped up file containing paper.md and paper.bib.
 Next, the main author has to submit the paper through the OSF managed preprint system.
 After a cursory check, one of the editors of BioHackrXiv will accept or reject the paper -- mostly as a curation step against SPAM.
 After acceptance the paper appears online with a DOI and automatically gets included in the EU PMID or EuropePMID, followed by OpenCitations.